 How is HIV spread?

 The person-to-person spread of HIV is called HIV transmission.
-HIV is transmitted (spread) only in certain body fluids from a person infected with HIV:
+HIV is transmitted (spread) only in certain body fluids from a person who has HIV:

 - Pre-seminal fluids

 - Rectal fluids

 HIV transmission is only possible if these fluids come in contact with a mucous membrane or damaged tissue or are directly injected into the bloodstream (from a needle or syringe).
 Mucous membranes are found inside the rectum, the vagina, the opening of the penis, and the mouth.

 In the United States, HIV is spread mainly by:

 - Having anal or vaginal sex with someone who has HIV without using a condom or taking medicines to prevent or treat HIV